ramyadeepika09-droid/week3courseraproject/README.md

 Files:
- CodeBook.md a code book that describes the variables ,the data and any changes or work that i performed to clean the data week3_course_project_run.r file performs thedata preparation and then followed by the 5 steps required as described in the course projects definition:
+ CodeBook.md a code book that describes the variables ,the data and any changes or work that i performed to clean the data run_analysis.r file performs thedata preparation and then followed by the 5 steps required as described in the course projects definition:
     1.Merges the trainning and test sets to create one dataset 2.Extracts only the measurements on the mean and standard deviation for each measurement.